pIlIp-d/Instagram-Wordcloud/README.md

 # Instagram-wordcloud
   Uses the category-data from Instagram privacy export and creates a wordcloud.
 It convertes the abstract Data from Instagram to a really nice and visual image.
-It shows what Instagram knows about you in an short an easy to understand way and is weighted with the fontsizes etc to shows you a part of the picture of your digital identity and hopefully helps to change the way you share your personal data and your use of social media.
+It shows what Instagram knows about you in a short and easy to understand way and is weighted with the fontsizes etc to show you a part of the picture of your digital identity and hopefully helps to change the way you share your personal data and your use of social media.

 ## Requirements